jsbenjamins/gazecode/README.md

 better version, e-mail: j.s.benjamins@uu.nl
 GazeCode is available from www.github.com/jsbenjamins/gazecode

-Most parts of the GazeCode are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
+Most parts of  GazeCode are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
 Some functions are under MIT license, and some may be under other licenses.